philz-stizles/tourz-node-mvc/README.md

 ## Introduction

-This is an e-commerce back end resource that enables users to signup and purchase items "mongoose": "^5.13.0",
+This is an Tours platform where users can signup as tour guides and user can book tours.

 ## Contents